 CA Vehicle Code VC 4000(a)1 – California Vehicle Registration tickets generally result in a fine of several hundred dollars.

 However, even after dismissing the ticket, the court may charge you a small dismissal fee.
-Typically, the dismissal fee costs around $25.
+Typically, the dismissal fee costs around $25, though additional court fees may apply.

 How Do You Register Your Vehicle in California?

 You have a few options to register your vehicle.
-Many people choose to complete vehicle registration renewal online.
+Many people choose to complete vehicle registration renewal online with the Department of Motor Vehicles.
 Before you begin the process, make sure you have:

 - Your vehicle identification number (VIN) because you’ll need the last five digits